 Decide whether you are okay with having REP researchers contact you and come to your class to make an announcement for his or her study.
-The classes that are offering REP are publicized at (enter website) so you can expect to hear from researchers.

 Students must be in the REP database to receive credit for their REP participation.
 The most common reason for students not being in the REP database are either because the REP team doesn't know that you are offering REP points.

 If you offer more than 20 points, your students may see their points "capped" at 20, but that is an artifact of the REP database.
 At the end of the semester, all of your students points will be reported to you.